bazelbuild/rules_swift/doc/faq.md

 ```

 The drawback to this approach is that the configs will likely differ between your application
-and swift library, resulting in the build cache not being shared.
+and swift library, resulting in the caches not being shared.